Kabyle people: Geography

 The geography of the Kabyle region played an important role in the people's history.
 The difficult mountainous landscape of the Tizi Ouzou and Bejaia provinces served as a refuge, to which most of the Kabyle people retreated when under pressure or occupation.
 They were able to preserve their cultural heritage in such isolation from other cultural influences.

 The area supported local dynasties (Numidia, Fatimids in the Kutama periods, Zirids, Hammadids, and Hafsids of Bejaïa) or Algerian modern nationalism, and the war of independence.
 The region was repeatedly occupied by various conquerors.
 Romans and Byzantines controlled the main road and valley during the period of antiquity and avoided the mountains (Mont ferratus).
 During the spread of Islam, Arabs controlled plains but not all the countryside (they were called el aadua: enemy by the Kabyle).

 The Regency of Algiers, under Ottoman influence, tried to have indirect influence over the people (makhzen tribes of Amraoua, and marabout).

 The French gradually and totally conquered the region and set up a direct administration.

 Algerian provinces with significant Kabyle-speaking populations include Tizi Ouzou, Béjaïa and Bouira, where they are a majority, as well as Boumerdes, Setif, Bordj Bou Arreridj, and Jijel.
 Algiers also has a significant Kabyle population, where they make up more than half of the capital's population.

 The Kabyle region is referred to as Al Qabayel ("tribes") by the Arabic-speaking population and as Kabylie in French.
 Its indigenous inhabitants call it Tamurt Idurar ("Land of Mountains") or Tamurt n Iqbayliyen/Tamurt n Iqbayliyen ("Land of the Kabyle").
 It is part of the Atlas Mountains and is located at the edge of the Mediterranean.

 Culture and society

 Language

 The Kabyle ethnic group speak Kabyle, a Berber language of the Afro-Asiatic family.
-As second and third languages, many people speak Algerian Arabic and French.
+It is the largest Berber language in Algeria.
+It was spoken by 3 million people in 2004 and has significant Arabic, French, Latin, Greek, Phoenician and Punic substratum, with Arabic loanwords representing 22.7% to 46% of the total Kabyle vocabulary, with many estimates putting it at about 35%.
+Many Kabyles also speak Algerian Arabic and French.

-During the first centuries of their history, Kabyles used the Tifinagh writing system.
+During the first centuries of their history, Kabyles used the Libyco-Berber writing system (ancestor of the modern Tifinagh).
 Since the beginning of the 19th century, and under French influence, Kabyle intellectuals began to use the Latin script.
 It is the basis for the modern Berber Latin alphabet.

 After the independence of Algeria, some Kabyle activists tried to revive the Old Tifinagh alphabet.
-This new version of Tifinagh has been called Neo-Tifinagh, but its use remains limited to logos.
+This new version of Tifinagh has been called Neo-Tifinagh, but its use remains limited.
 Kabyle literature has continued to be written in the Latin script.